mcgurk/RetrOrangePi_shaders/README.md

 Vertical size is fixed (3 times emulator image vertical resolution).

 Works best with 720p display mode and with emulators with vertical resolution 240 or less.
-If there is less than 240, image is not fullscreen.
+If vertical resolution of image is less than 240, image is not fullscreen.

 ## Theory